rgyani/observability-stack/README.md

 * **Elasticsearch** is a full-text search and analysis engine, based on the Apache Lucene open source search engine.
 * **Logstash** is a log aggregator that collects data from various input sources, executes different transformations and enhancements and then ships the data to various supported output destinations.
 It’s important to know that many modern implementations of ELK do not include Logstash.
 To replace its log processing capabilities, most turn to lightweight alternatives like Fluentd, which can also collect logs from data sources and forward them to Elasticsearch.
 * **Kibana** is a visualization layer that works on top of Elasticsearch, providing users with the ability to analyze and visualize the data.
-And last but not least — Beats are lightweight agents that are installed on edge hosts to collect different types of data for forwarding into the stack.
 * **Beats** refers to a family of lightweight data shippers or agents developed by Elastic.
 Beats are designed to efficiently collect, ship, and parse log data or metrics from various sources to Elasticsearch or Logstash for indexing and analysis.

 ![](imgs/elk.png)

 In early 2021, Elastic announced a bombshell in the open source world: [the ELK Stack would no longer be open source, as of version 7.11](https://logz.io/blog/open-source-elasticsearch-doubling-down/).
-As, I Understand, they did this because they were concerned about other big companies, like Amazon Web Services (AWS), using their open source software without contributing much back to the community.
+As I Understand, they did this because they were concerned about other big companies, like Amazon Web Services (AWS), using their open source software without contributing much back to the community.
 They felt that this wasn't fair, as they were investing a lot of resources into developing and maintaining the software.
 In response, AWS created their own open-source version of Elasticsearch called OpenSearch (forked from ElasticSearch).

 ### OpenSearch Components